aspose-total/Aspose.Total-Products/total/en/net/conversion/html-to-psd/_index.md

 otherformats: EMZ SVGZ IMAGE APNG WMF WMZ  TGA DXF JPEG2000 DICOM
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert HTML file to PSD via C#" h2="Export HTML to PSD within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert HTML to PSD via C#, .NET Core" h2="Export HTML to PSD within .NET applications without using Adobe<sup>&reg;</sup> or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2 class="heading-border">Why Convert HTML to PSD format?</h2>

+Converting HTML to PSD (Photoshop Document) format using C# can be beneficial for various purposes.
+By utilizing the Aspose.Total for .NET API, you can automate this conversion process seamlessly within your C# application.
+Converting HTML to PSD allows you to preserve the visual layout, styles, and elements of the HTML document in a format that can be further edited and manipulated using professional graphic design software like Adobe Photoshop.
+This can be particularly useful when you want to transform HTML-based designs or web content into high-quality graphics or incorporate HTML elements into complex graphic compositions.

+<h2 class="heading-border">How Aspose.Total can help in HTML to PSD Conversion?</h2>

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export HTML to PSD image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to PSD.
+With the powerful [Aspose.Total for .NET](https://products.aspose.com/total/net/) API, you can efficiently convert HTML files to PSD (Photoshop Document) format within any .NET application.
+The conversion process can be accomplished in two simple steps.
+First, utilize the capabilities of [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/) API to export HTML to JPEG format.
+Then, leverage the functionalities of [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API to convert the generated JPEG file to the desired PSD format.
+By leveraging Aspose.Total for .NET, you can seamlessly integrate the HTML to PSD conversion functionality into your C# application, enabling the efficient integration of web content and design assets for creative projects or graphic-oriented workflows.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="Convert HTML file to PSD via .NET" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert HTML to PSD via C#?" %}}
 1. Open HTML file using [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document) class
 2. Initialize [JpegDevice](https://reference.aspose.com/pdf/net/aspose.pdf.devices/jpegdevice) class object and render HTML to JPEG by using [Process](https://reference.aspose.com/pdf/net/aspose.pdf.devices.pagedevice/process/methods/1) method
 3. Load JPEG file by using [Image](https://reference.aspose.com/imaging/net/aspose.imaging/image) class
 4. Save the document to PSD format using [Save](https://reference.aspose.com/imaging/net/aspose.imaging.image/save/methods/4) method
 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="Get Started with .NET File Automation APIs" %}}
+{{% blocks/products/pf/agp/feature-section-col title="HTML to PSD Converter Library for .NET" %}}
 Install from command line as ```nuget install Aspose.Total``` or install directly from Package Manager Console of Visual Studio.
 Alternatively, get the offline MSI installer or DLLs in a ZIP file from [downloads](https://releases.aspose.com/total/net).
 {{% /blocks/products/pf/agp/feature-section-col %}}
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "2f2f0deee186feb29f805d4b26625caf" "convert-pdf-to-image.cs" >}}